Vtsander/Hootenanny-Hero/README.md

 *I would like to plan an event and have it tailored to my specific needs and vision.*
 ***
-   **BUILDING** for my event.
-Building a package of flowers, caterers, venue, security and more, all in one easy to use place.
+   **BUILDING** A package of flowers, caterers, venue, security and more, all in one easy to use place.

    **Budgeting** remaining within my budget is top priority.
 Having many options to choose from and staying within my budget is my #1 goal while planning an event.